-- Plans within Stroud District Council's Local Development Framework (LDF) & potentially other District LDFs within Gloucestershire. - Adopted Stroud Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003.
+- Plans within Stroud District Council's Local Development Framework & potentially other District LDFs within Gloucestershire. - Adopted Stroud Local Plan. - Gloucestershire Waste Local Plan 2002 - 2012 Adopted October 2004. - Gloucestershire Minerals Local Plan 1997 - 2006 Adopted April 2003. - South West RSS.

-- Cotswolds Canal Restoration Project.

-- Housing at Hunts Grove (c.1,500 - 1,750).

-- Proposal for the Aston Down site.

-- Housing at Lister Petter site (c.650).

-- Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on Rodborough Common SAC, including increases in traffic flows over the common.
+- Cotswolds Canal Restoration Project. - Housing at Hunts Grove (1,750 with planning consent + 250 extra proposed in the Draft RSS.
+A further 1500 proposed in RSS proposed modifications in an area of search at Whaddon, south of Gloucester). - Proposal for the Aston Down site. - Housing at Lister Petter site (c.600). - Housing at Brockworth (in Stroud District) (c.500). - Any other major development identified in Development plans (or elsewhere) with the potential to have a significant effect on Rodborough Common SAC, including increases in traffic flows near or over the common.

 The nearest development to Rodborough in the above list is the Cotswolds Canal Restoration Project.
 Any comments on projects (e.g. especially from consultees outside or bordering Gloucestershire) that may potentially have 'in-combination' effects are welcomed.

-Housing figures come from Gloucestershire County Council Strategic Planning.
+Housing figures come from Gloucestershire County Council Strategic Planning and are up-to-date as of 05/2009.